revaturelabs/interviewquestions/Python/Python_Basics/python-basics.md

   </details>

 ---

-29. Odd one out: Which of the following statement is incorrect?
+29.Odd one out: Which of the following statement is incorrect?

 ![Medium](https://github.com/revaturelabs/JavaFSQuestions/blob/main/Java/JavaIntro/JavaFeatures/Project%203%20(2).jpg)

 a) '+' is an arithmetic operator.

 b) '+=' is an arithmetic operator.

 c) '>=' is a comparison operator.

 d) 'and' is a logical operator.

 <details><summary> <b>Show Answer</b> </summary>

-option is b).
+> Option is b).

 <details><summary> <b>Explanation</b> </summary>